quadra-game/quadra/README.md

 To compile and install this software on a Unix-like system, do this:

-If you checked out the source code from GitHub:
+If you checked out the source code from GitHub (if not, you can skip this step):

     $ autoreconf -i